RodneyFinkel/groq_deepgram_agent/README.md

 # AI Rag Agent demo
-This demo showcases an AI RAG Agent that leverages Text-To-Speech (TTS) using DeepGram, Speech-To-Text (STT) using Groq LPU's, and the BERT LLM to build vector embedding for the user message and uploaded documents that undergo Cosine similarity testing to find the most relevant documents for context management.
+This demo showcases an AI RAG Agent that leverages Text-To-Speech (TTS) using DeepGram Speech-To-Text (STT) using Groq LPU's
+BERT LLM to build vector embeddings for the user message and uploaded documents that undergo cosine similarity testing to find the most relevant documents for context management
+DB connection through SQLAlchemy for documents, transcription sessions, user registration and vector embeddings of the uploaded documents.
 The demo is designed to stream STT and TTS to enhance speed and efficiency.

 INSTALLATION